 Seriously, if you’re ever feeling jaded about the art world, this woman is your cure.
 Sydney-based art collector Ginny Green is such a fierce supporter of art and artists.
 Plus she has a phenomenal eye.
-The full four-page feature is in the current issue of Art Collector.
+The full four-page feature is in issue 80 of Art Collector.

 Oh and happy birthday to Art Collector!
 The magazine celebrates its 20th anniversary this issue.
 Surviving in the art and publishing worlds is a tough gig.

 Well, you could probably write a book on the topic of Australian artists and the struggles they’ve faced making it overseas.
 I almost did.

 Luckily, only the six-page version made it out into the world, as part of the Australian Financial Review Magazine’s annual arts issue.

 The featured artists Patricia Piccinini, Alex Seton and Christian Thompson are among those who are starting to get more international recognition – here’s to that!

 Full story in the Australian Financial Review Magazine, March 2016.

 Update: Patricia Piccinini’s amazing Brasilian exhibition, which I talk about in this story, made it to #2 in The Art Newspaper’s list of most popular exhibitions in 2016.

 A major feature for the culture section of the AFR’s weekend edition, looking at Sydney Contemporary and Spring 1883, and the growing importance of art fairs in the Australian art market.

 Full story in the Australian Financial Review, Weekend Edition, 5-6 September 2015.